User Flows: 8 Tips For Creating A Super Smooth User Experience

 You might have a design in mind, but when it’s on paper, it ends up being too complex, unclear, or unrepresentative of the product.
 That’s why it helps to try out a few formats before committing to one.

-This means inputting text into a variety of templates and receiving feedback on which one works best.
-Then, you can move onto adding color, images, and visuals to help clarify different points.
-Finding the perfect design may take some time, so don't get discouraged if you have to test out a few diagrams.
+I personally like inputting text into a variety of templates and receiving feedback on which one works best.
+Then, I move on to adding color, images, and visuals to help clarify different points.
+Finding the perfect design may take some time, so don’t get discouraged if you have to test out a few diagrams.

 7. Use shapes, graphics, images, and labels when necessary.